 Five years on, Black Friday still thrives in the UK – whether retailers like it or not

-Black Friday is once again forecast to be bigger and better than ever, and in the face of heightened online spending, high-street retailers must embrace omnichannel if they are to keep up with internet-only rivals.
+Black Friday is always forecast to be bigger and better than ever, and in the face of heightened online spending, high-street retailers must embrace omnichannel if they are to keep up with internet-only rivals.

-For all the negative coverage Black Friday continues to attract from its many critics, its presence in the UK has not only endured, but steadily grown – and whether people like it or not, it’s all set for its biggest-ever sales extravaganza on its fifth anniversary.
+For all the negative coverage Black Friday continues to attract from its many critics, its presence in the UK has not only endured, but steadily grown – and whether people liked it or not, it had its biggest-ever sales extravaganza on its fifth anniversary during November 2018.

-Earlier this month, Amazon announced that its Black Friday spectacular would be better than ever before, and that the big day itself would only act as an anchor; its sales period runs between November 16th and 25th, and it’s all but guaranteed that Amazon will spearhead a separate event for Cyber Monday (November 26th).
+Earlier in the month, Amazon announced that its Black Friday spectacular would be better than ever before, and that the big day itself would only act as an anchor; its sales period ran between November 16th and 25th, while it was all but guaranteed that Amazon would spearhead a separate event for Cyber Monday (November 26th).

-This shouldn’t be a surprise for anyone; after all, Amazon is responding to demand as well as expectation.
-Statistics published last year by Barclaycard, which now processes almost half of all debit and credit card transactions in the UK, estimated that Black Friday spending had risen by 8% when compared to 2016 sales.
+This shouldn’t have been a surprise for anyone; after all, Amazon was responding to demand as well as expectation.
+Statistics published the year before by Barclaycard, which now processes almost half of all debit and credit card transactions in the UK, estimated that Black Friday spending had risen by 8% when compared to 2016 sales.

 At the same time, analysts cited by this Guardian coverage claimed that the number of shoppers in retail parks and high streets on the day itself had dropped by 8%, in part due to prior discounting from electronics and fashion businesses.